charlesrocabert/MetEvolSim/README.md

 - pip &ge; 21.3.1 (optional).

 ## Installation <a name="installation"></a>
-&bullet; To install Copasi software, visit http://copasi.org/.
-You will need the command line version CopasiSE.
+&bullet; To install Copasi software, visit http://copasi.org/ and download the command line version CopasiSE.

-&bullet; To install the latest release of MetEvolSim, run:
+&bullet; To install the latest release of MetEvolSim:
 ```shell
 pip install MetEvolSim
 ```

-Alternatively, you can download the <a href="https://github.com/charlesrocabert/MetEvolSim/releases/latest">latest release</a> in the folder of your choice and unzip it.
+Alternatively, download the <a href="https://github.com/charlesrocabert/MetEvolSim/releases/latest">latest release</a> in the folder of your choice and unzip it.
 Then follow the instructions below:
 ```shell
 # Navigate to the MetEvolSim folder
 cd /path/to/MetEvolSim